karthikgenius/aut0-p1vot/README.md

 ## Description
 #### v1.0
-Automate the testing of the network route to internal servers of organization using their public server as a PIVOT.
+* Automate the testing of the network route to internal servers of organization using their public server as a PIVOT.
+* Report demonstrating this tool and its purpose will be available as soon as possible, Just give a try before I demonstrate.

 ## Features
 * One Command Execution :star_struck:	.